 As a tertiary referral center, more than 25 percent of deliveries are high risk, including patients with preeclampsia as well as cardiac, pulmonary, and neurologic disease.
 More than 75 percent of patients receive anesthetic care.

-Led by Brian Bateman, MD, a renowned leader in obstetric anesthesia, the Service has produced hundreds of research articles and features ongoing laboratory and clinical research efforts in every aspect of the discipline.
+Led by Michaela Farber MD, MS, a renowned leader in obstetric anesthesia, the Service has produced hundreds of research articles and features ongoing laboratory and clinical research efforts in every aspect of the discipline.
 Faculty serve in leadership roles in international societies and editorial boards, and have been honored with national research and teaching awards.

 Visit our Pain-Free Birthing pages for detailed information about our Obstetric Anesthesia services.